authcompanion/authcompanion2/documentation/docs/guide/integrate.md

 After a user's successful account registration or login, AuthC will save the users JWT in local storage and Refresh token as a cookie, then redirect the user to your frontend application.

-Let' AuthC know where to redirect a user by setting the config `APPLICATION_ORIGIN=http://localhost:3002/v1/web/home` - right now it defaults to AuthC's temporary home page.
+Let AuthC know where to redirect a user by setting the config `APPLICATION_ORIGIN=http://localhost:3002/v1/web/home` - right now it defaults to AuthC's temporary home page.

 With the token your web application can now:
-- Retrieve the token from local storage and add it as a Bearer HTTP `authentication` header with JavaScript when calling backend APIs/services.
 - Check if a user is logged in by seeing if the JWT variable is set.
 If it isn't redirect the user to the login page.
+- Retrieve the token from local storage and add it as a Bearer HTTP `authentication` header when calling backend APIs/services.
 - Decode the JWT on the client to access data in the payload - which provides more information about the user.
 - Logout a user by simply deleting the token on the client side, so that it can't be used for subsequent API calls.
-- Trigger a logout and redirect the user to login again if an API response comes back with a validitation error that a token is expired/invalid.
+- Redirect the user to login again if an API response comes back with a validitation error that a token is expired/invalid.
-- Refresh the token, should it expire, using the Refresh Token cookie set by AuthCompanion.
+- Refresh the token, should it expire, using the Refresh Token cookie set by AuthCompanion without having the user login again ("silent refresh")